48 Hours in Nashville

 You can go on one of the Ryman tours that are self-guided or you can do as I did, and go on a Ryman Auditorium backstage tour.
 My tour started by watching a video, which told the history of the Ryman.
 It was entertaining and since I didn’t previously know much about the venue, it was extremely informative as well.
 After the video, the fully wheelchair accessible guided backstage tour began.

 Our guide, Dominique, was lively and knew all of the interesting facts about the Ryman.
 For example, did you know that the Ryman is where Johnny Cash and June Carter met?
 My tour group went backstage and we got to see the dressing rooms, including the one devoted to Johnny Cash.
 It was stylish and my favorite part of the backstage tour.
-Whether you do the guided tour or not, the Ryman is worth visiting during your Nashville, Tennessee weekend getaway.
+Whether you do the guided tour or not, the Ryman is worth visiting during your 48 hours in Nashville, Tennessee weekend getaway.

 *You can see the Ryman on the guided backstage tour for $30 per adult or enjoy the self-guided tour for $20 per adult.